betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

     ```MyRatings[your rating],MATCH(B9,MyRunners[runner name],0))```

-    So your edited formula would be:
+    So, your edited formula would be:

     ```RATINGS!F:F,MATCH(B9,RATINGS!C:C,0))```

-    You need to make sure that you updated these references both in the this part of the formula, and in the next step too.
+    You need to make sure that you updated these references both in this part of the formula, and in the next step too.

-- **RatingThreshold:** check whether the runner's rating is less than the value you can specify in cell E4 in the RATINGS worksheet (because we only want to bet on the favourite few runners)
+- **RatingThreshold:** check whether the runner's rating is less than the value you can specify in cell E4 in the 'RATINGS' worksheet (because we only want to bet on the favourite few runners)

 ``` excel hl_lines="4"
 =IF(